revpriest/pyPriceAgent/README.md

 Bets
 =====
-You can add one at the CLI:
+You can add a new bet at the CLI:
 ```
 stock.alert.py -t LSE:TUI -B Price/target/stop/days/confidence/startDate
 ```
-Defaults exist for them all:
+Defaults exist for them all, type "X" to get:
 ```
   Price -> Previous Day's Close
   Target -> +15% on price